epfl-ada/ada-2024-project-lesfraisestagada/README.md

 │   ├── utils                           <- Utility directory
 │   ├── scripts                         <- Shell scripts
 │
-├── tests                       <- Tests of any kind
-│
 ├── results.ipynb               <- a well-structured notebook showing the results
 │
 ├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md
 ```

-### How to use the library
-Tell us how the code is arranged, any explanations goes here.